catawba-data-mining/CIS-3902-Data-Mining/README.md

 # Data-Mining
-This site provides resources for an introductory course in Data Mining.
-Students need an introductory background in Python and Statistics in order to be successful in the class.
-For students that need a review of either Python or Statistics, please use the resources provided in "Preparation for Class: A Review of Python and Statistics" or use resources of your choosing.

-RESOURCES
+This site supports Data Mining, Spring 2021 at Catawba College taught by Dr. Laurel B. Powell and Dr. Pamela L. Thompson.

-TEXTBOOK:  The texts for the class are provided by UC Berkeley
+TEXTBOOKS:  The texts for the class are provided by UC Berkeley

 Data 8 Text:
 https://www.inferentialthinking.com/chapters/intro